alessandropellegrini/acm-sigsim-pads/README.md

 * `website`: a link to the website of the edition.
 If not set and `output`: `true`, the the link to the correct edition in this engine is automatically generated.
 * `venue`: the location of the conference, to be shown in all edition pages
 * `dates`: the dates of the conference, to be shown in all edition pages

+Any additional variable can be included in `_config.yml` to ease the management.

 ## Menu Order and Unpiblished Pages